 My experience during this time has taught me that when mindfulness training is offered within an organization of any size or type, if it does not become part of their overall culture, and transparently reflected and continuously supported by leadership and managerial staff, it is less likely to be adopted on a lasting, sustainable basis.
 After witnessing corporate mindfulness trainings become competitive, commercialized and stripped of their universal ethical and spiritual components (and other baggage that it has acquired), I chose to disengage from what I refer to as "the modern mindfulness industry."

-I now integrate mindfulness and conscious awareness skills within my Ethical Workplace Behavior and Culture training and advising practice, specializing in ethical intelligence skills; civil communication and interactions, change responsiveness and resiliency; psychological safety; reputational risk awareness; bias mitigation, diversity, equity and inclusion, Systems Thinking, the evolved use of power (inspired by The Tao Te Ching by Lao Tzu), and The Art of Skillful Strategy (based upon Sun Tzu's classic The Art of War).
+I now integrate mindfulness and conscious awareness skills within my Workplace Behavioral Ethics and Code of Conduct training and advising practice, specializing in ethical intelligence skills; civil communication and interactions, change responsiveness and resiliency; psychological safety; reputational risk awareness; bias mitigation, diversity, equity and inclusion, Systems Thinking, the evolved use of power (inspired by The Tao Te Ching by Lao Tzu), and The Art of Skillful Strategy (based upon Sun Tzu's classic The Art of War).

 All that I offer is centered upon honoring the wholeness of human experience: holistically integrating our physical, emotional, mental and spiritual needs within the entire context of our lives; incorporating universal ethical principles - and inspiring others to lead by ethical, courageous and humble example in whatever field of influence they find themselves in at any given moment, personally and professionally.